drbeardsly/DS3AllinoneRandomizer/INSTALL.md

 following:
 - Copy `dinput8.dll` into the directory
 - Copy `modengine.ini` into the directory
+- Ensure that a `mod` folder exists in the directory.
+If it does not exist, copy it over.
+Note that it should currently be empty.

 ## Installing Item Randomizer (SoulsRandomizers/DS3Randomizer)

 In the same directory that contains `DarkSoulsIII.exe`, do the
 following:
-- Copy the `randomizer` directory into the directory
+- Ensure that the `randomizer` directory is in the same directory as `DarkSoulsIII.exe`.
+If it is not, copy it there from the zip file.

-## Installing the Enemy Randomizer (StraySouls)
+## Installing the Enemy Randomizer (DarkSouls3EnemyRandomizer)

 In the same directory that contains `DarkSoulsIII.exe`, do the
 following:
+- Ensure that the `DarkSouls3EnemyRandomizer` directory exists.
+If it does not, copy it over from the zip file.

+## Run the Enemy Randomizer (DarkSouls3EnemyRandomizer)

+Change directories into the `DarkSouls3EnemyRandomizer` directory from the `Game` folder where `DarkSoulsIII.exe` is located.

+-In this folder, run `pooremma.exe`.
+Check both boxes for recommended settings, and press "Start Random".
+    - This will create a new "map" folder.
-- Copy the `mod` directory into the directory.
-It should contain (oo2core_6_win64.dll, SoulsFormats.dll, StraySouls.exe).
+- Copy "map" "event" "script" "sfx" "Data0.bdt" into the '..\mod' directory.
+(The `mod` directory in the main folder that contains `DarkSoulsIII.exe`.)
+    - Note that the "mod" directory already contains "event", "script", "sfx", and Data0.bdt.
+Its unclear if these need to be copied over every time, but at least the map directory does need to be copied.

-## Run the Enemy Randomizer (StraySouls)
+## Run the Item Randomizer (DS3Randomizer)

-Make sure to run the enemy randomizer as the first mod that you run.
-To do so, run `StraySouls.exe` from the `mod` directory.
+Change directories into the `randomizer` directory.
+Now run the `DS3Randomizer.exe` program.
+Make sure to run this after the Enemy Randomizer.

+Note that the Enemy Randomizer requires that the "Merge mods from normal 'mod' directory" setting must be selected!
+After choosing the settings you would like, you can click the "Randomize new run!" button.

+Note that running this randomizer will place a hints file in the `spoiler_logs` directory.

+## Note: Old Enemy randomizer (StraySouls)

+Note that there is a `StraySouls` folder in the distribution that none of the above instructions reference.
+This directory contains an alternate DS3 randomizer.
+This can safely be ignored.
+However, it does have at least one interesting feature that can be possibly be layered on top of the other randomizer: "random -2" will go over the current maps and duplicate the enemies.
+You do have to point it at "..\mod\map\mapstudio\" for it to randomize the right map files.

+At your own risk, the follow is a guide for using this feature: Run `StraySouls.exe` from the `mod` directory.
 Running StraySouls on its own will prompt for input.
 The first time you run it, give the following input:
 - "1"
 - "..\map\mapstudio\"
 - "backup"